actorcloud/docs.actorcloud.io/en/products/codec.md

 #### Running result description

-- Error: script error or validation error
+- error: script error or validation error
-- Status_code: status code
+- status_code: status code
-- Result: the result after processing which will be specified in the follows.
+- result: the result after processing which will be specified in the follows

 ##### Decoding

-1. result` is the result of deserialization of the JSON string
+1. `result` is the result of deserialization of the JSON string
-2. The fields of `stream_id` and `data` of the decoding result must correspond to the data stream and data points defined by the product function, otherwise the verification fails.
+2. The fields of `stream_id` and `data` of the decoding result must correspond to the data stream and data points defined by the product function, otherwise the verification fails

 The return format is as follows: